theQRL/theqrl.org/content/blog/2021/last-month-at-qrl-march-2021/index.md

 ### Proof-of-Stake

-Geometry Labs have been hard at work bringing *scalable* pq-signatures into our Proof-of-Stake code.
-Not much can be said on this but there's a blog coming out which will be detailing those technical advancements.
+[Geometry Labs](https://geometrylabs.io/) (Previously Insight Research) have been hard at work bringing *scalable* pq-signatures into our Proof-of-Stake code.

+At this point not much can be said on this but there's a blog coming out which will be detailing some of their technical advancements.

 ## Advocacy / Education